akamai/httpie-edgegrid/README.rst

     $ python3 setup.py install

-If you have problems intalling from sources, you could use pip:
+If you have problems installing from sources, you could use pip:

 .. code-block:: bash